Most Comfortable Men’s Underwear: Top 10 Best Styles

 – More like a jockstrap in front, with a “string” of fabric going up the middle of the backside to reunite with the (usually very small) waistband.

-For a quick crash course on the different styles, take a look at this video from the good people at The Underwear Expert.
+If you need a bit more “Men’s Underwear 101,” take a look at this video from the good people at The Underwear Expert.
+They strip it down (literally, I guess) to the basics.

-Of course, we could have included the “mankini,” which gained brief (thankfully and pun intended) notoriety when Sasha Baron Cohen paraded around in a mankini in the movie Borat.

-But we’re not going to suggest mankinis on this list.
-In fact, we’re focusing primarily on boxer briefs, trunks and briefs.
+Of course, we could have included the “mankini,” which gained brief (thankfully, and pun intended) notoriety when Sasha Baron Cohen paraded around in a mankini in the movie Borat.
+But we’re not going to suggest mankinis on this list.* In fact, we’re focusing primarily on boxer briefs, trunks and briefs.
 We think the remaining categories are perhaps for a different list/different purpose/different day.

-(Okay, if you really have your heart set on a mankini, here’s a colorful version on Amazon.)
-Now onward!

 1. Calvin Klein 2 Pack Stretch Trunks

-This model was named recently by GQ as the best pair of underwear you can get.
+These trunks were named recently by GQ as the best pair of underwear you can get.
 Like most reviews, theirs was, largely, subjective.
 They gave four main reasons for their rating: the fabric, the comfort, the fact that these stay put and that they “flatter every body type.”
 It’s not really a surprise to see Calvin Klein joints make such a strong showing, given the fact that Calvin practically invented the comfy undie industry back in the day.
 These are not boxer briefs; rather, they’re trunks, which is just like a men’s boxer brief only with much shorter inseams.
 Two things to take careful note of: they come in a two pack (works out to around 30 bucks for the size I wear – large); and, secondly, they don’t have a fly.
+They come in seven different colors.

 Buy the Calvin Klein 2 Pak Stretch Trunks here.

-Note: UPDATE – The list has been updated as of February 27, 2018.
-Besides price updates, we’ve removed the Adidas and replaced them with the David Archy double pouch trunks, which are extremely popular with customers.